 Walking clear around the island takes around half an hour, but it depends how many people you meet on the way!

-Public walking access available right along NSW foreshores as the land is crown land.
+Public walking access is available right along NSW foreshores, as the land is crown land.
 This means that around the edge of the island there is a public access walking track.
 The council has a policy on this.
-Some sections may have walkers wander behind boatsheds, but unrestricted access is available.
+Some sections may have walkers wander behind boatsheds, but unrestricted public access is maintained and available.

 Please take note, there are no public toilets on the island, but rubbish skips are available on wharves.